escowles/recipes/_posts/2016-08-30-hushpuppies.md

 ---
 layout: post
-title: Hushpuppies
+title: hushpuppies
 date: 2016-08-30 11:18:02 -0500
 last_modified_at: 2022-06-19 10:11:17 -0400
 category: sides
 tags: bread fried southern appetizer
+status: confirmed
 ---
-3/4 cup flour
+1/2 cup flour (GF flour works fine)
-3/4 cup fine-ground cornmeal
+1/2 cup masa harina or fine-ground cornmeal
-2 tsp. sugar
-1 1/2 tsp. baking powder
+1/2 tsp. baking soda
-1 1/2 tsp. salt
+1/2 tsp. salt
+1/2 tsp. black pepper
-1/2 tsp. garlic powder
+1/4 tsp. garlic powder
-1/4 tsp. onion powder
+1/8 tsp. chipotle powder
-1/4 tsp. black pepper

-  * Whisk together
+* mix together in a mixing bowl

-4 Tbsp. butter, cubed

-  * Blend into coarse meal

 1 egg, beaten
-1 cup buttermilk
+1/2 cup buttermilk

-  * Make a well and pour in, then gradually blend until the batter is smooth
+* mix into dry ingredients, being careful not to overmix

 1/2 small onion, minced
 1 jalapeno, minced

-  * Mix gently
+* stir into batter

-6 cups vegetable oil
+1/2 cup vegetable oil or lard

-  * Heat oil to 350°F and drop batter by tablespoonful
+* add 1 tbsp. of oil to each well of a muffin pan
+* heat muffin pan in 425°F oven until oil is very hot
+* scoop batter into a dozen lumps, roll into balls, and put one ball in each muffin well
-  * Fry about 4 minutes, turning often, until golden brown
+* bake about 15-20 minutes, turning once
+* hushpuppies should be well browned and a toothpick should come out clean

 ---

 2016-08-30 11:23:29: Makes 24, so halve or third for a more manageable amount.
 Outside was thick and light, not dense, so maybe fry hotter?

+08/11/2026: updating this recipe to reflect my most recent attempt to make baked, gluten-free hush puppies. i forgot the onion and jalapeño and Wind and Irina like them a lot. next time i make these, i'll make some with and some without onion/jalapeño.